-View Support ViewVR Support using a cross.
+View Support ViewVR Support The current post-rotation 'front' of the scene is shown using a cross.
 The scene orientation is shown using a floating cube with matching marker beams on the cube and VR controllers.
-Unly 2DOF is supported and the rotation will be set so Rotate a VR controller into the chosen orientation and hold the trigger to set the four rotation controls.
+IMOVING the 'tront' of the scene to the indicated direction Rotate a VR controller into the chosen orientation and hold the trigger to set the four rotation controls.
 Full 3DOF is supported.